Famous Public Chess Museums and Libraries

 Musée suisse du jeu (Wikipedia in french)

-The Chess Museum, www.schachmuseum.ch is the biggest chess museum in Europe, online as well as physically in Kriens near Lucerne, founded and guided by the brothers Werner Rupp (President of the Schachgesellschaft Lucerne) and Roland Rupp, opening its doors in 2012.
+The Chess Museum, www.schachmuseum.ch is the biggest chess museum in Europe, online as well as physically in Kriens, then in Lucern, later in Horw, now in Rain, founded and guided by the brothers Werner Rupp (President of the Schachgesellschaft Lucerne) and Roland Rupp, opening its doors in 2012.

-The response was much greater than anticipated, the collection of the Schachmuseum (Chess Museum) offers now more than 30’000 memorabilia in amazing variation of spaces and subjects (antique chess pieces, boards, clocks and tables, chess stamps from all over the world).
+The collection of the Schachmuseum (Chess Museum) offers now more than 30’000 memorabilia in amazing variation of spaces and subjects (antique chess pieces, boards, clocks and tables, chess stamps from all over the world).

 Specific themes as 'chess and literature', 'chess and music', 'chess and movies', 'chess and mathematics', 'chess and psychology' or 'chess and politics' are presented in detail, then of course biographies of players, original tournament posters and chess magazines as you can view all the exhibits in various vitrines, glass cabinets and galleries, including a bookshop and a small cinema room with about 150 chess sequences from famous films!

-watch the following video of the Chess Museum, provided by SWISSLOS: www.swisslos.ch.
+Video of the Chess Museum, provided by SWISSLOS: www.swisslos.ch

 SWISSLOS is the intercantonal (Cantons of Switzerland) Lottery of Switzerland, founded in 1937, offering the numbers lottery Swiss Lotto and EuroMillions, sports betting and various scratch cards in physical forms and online version.
 As a cooperative society, owned by 20 Cantons of Switzerland, SWISSLOS is supporting with its net benefit annually for a good cause more than 12'000 non-profit projects and institutions in culture, social, nature and sports fields.